EssenceSentry/awesome-web-resources/README.md

 # Speech to text

 - [SpeechTexter | Type with your voice!](https://www.speechtexter.com/) – Online voice to text speech recognition.
 Dictate with your voice.
 Free web app for typing with your voice.
 Over 60 different languages supported!
-A Dragon NaturallySpeaking free alternative.
+A Dragon Naturally Speaking free alternative.

 - [Voice Dictation – Online Speech Recognition](https://dictation.io/) – Dictation is a free online speech recognition software that will help you write emails, documents and essays using your voice narration and without typing.